soarlab/FPTaylor/REFERENCE.md

 - The name of the analyzed expression printed as `Problem: name_of_the_expression`.

+- Bounds of the analyzed expression if `find-bounds = true`.

+- Lower bounds for all solved optimization problems if `print-opt-lower-bounds = true`.
+Lower bounds may be not available for some optimization backends (in this case, `-inf` is printed).
+  If a lower bound is significantly different from the corresponding upper bound then it might be possible to get better results by changing optimization parameters (for example, `opt-f-abs-tol = 0` or `opt-x-abs-tol = 0`).

 - The absolute round-off error obtained with the exact optimization problem if `abs-error = true` and `opt-exact = true`.